When is Dancing on Ice 2020 on TV?

 - Jessica Hatfield

-Previous fan favorite Sylvain Longchambon will solely seem as a reserve skater this yr., Alex Murphy, who was initially partnered with Michael Barrymore, is now a reserve skater.
-You’ll find out extra in regards to the skating professionals right here.
+Outdated fan favorite Sylvain Longchambon will solely seem as a reserve skater this 12 months., Alex Murphy, who was initially partnered with Michael Barrymore, is now a reserve skater.
+You will discover out extra concerning the skating professionals right here.

 When will the celebrities be paired with the professionals?